hosszubalazs/gocd-cypress/README.md

-# gocd-cypress is deprecated and not receiving new features
+# WARNING - gocd-cypress is deprecated and not receiving new features
-If you would like to integrate Cypress testing in GoCD see the guides in the Adnovum Confluence titled "Cypress Integration Guide".
+This tool is no longer used by Adnouvm.

 # gocd-cypress